 2. Apply the shampoo all over the dog’s body and let it sit for about 5 minutes.
 This will kill any live lice on your dog’s coat.

 3. Using a comb or brush with fine teeth, gently brush the dog’s coat until all dead lice are removed from the coat.
 Make sure you don’t pull too hard or tug at tangles in the fur; instead, gently thread the brush through each knot until they loosen (and if necessary, use a towel or hand dryer to help loosen the knots).

-And don’t hesitate to call us, your local vet, if you have any questions or concerns!
+And don’t hesitate to call us, your local vet in San Jose, Jacksonville, FL, if you have any questions or concerns!